jeremytammik/tbc/a/2003_resx_lang_devcon.md

 The file was placed in my root folder below my C# project name.
 In the same location, I also created three .resx files:

-- RibbonResources.resx  (empty and set to 'Internal')
+- RibbonResources.resx (empty &ndash; set to `Internal`)
-- RibbonResources.en-US.resx (all of my panel data - see image below)
+- RibbonResources.en-US.resx (my panel data &ndash; see image below)
-- RibbonResources.fr-FR.resx (my french translations)
+- RibbonResources.fr-FR.resx (my French translations)

 To keep my panel button narrow and allow for wrapping of text, I created two lines in the .resx file: